transcend-information/SNIA-SSS-PTS/README.md

 test suite and reporting format intended to provide an accurate, repeatable and reliable comparison of NAND Flash-based solid state storage products of various form factors, protocols and interfaces used in Client and Enterprise applications.

 This is a software that can execute SNIA [Solid State Storage (SSS) Performance Test Specification (PTS)](https://www.snia.org/tech_activities/standards/curr_standards/pts) v2.0 test.
-It performs FIO testing through PHP CLI.
-Finally uses terminal to execute and generate report PDF.
+It performs FIO testing through PHP CLI and finally uses terminal to execute and generate PDF report.

 Each directory is described as follows
   - **test**